Richard Hansford Worth: Early life

 R. Hansford Worth was the son of Lydia Amelia Davies and the geologist, antiquarian and historian Richard Nicholls Worth.
 He was educated at Plymouth High School for Boys (later called Plymouth College).
 After leaving school he joined the engineering staff at Great Western Railway at Paddington.
 He returned to Plymouth in 1890 and set up in private practise as a civil engineer.
 In 1907 Worth married Miss Annie E. Kingwell of South Brent.

 Worth adopted many of the interests of his father including a passion for geology, archaeology and Dartmoor.
 He was a founding member of the Marine Biological Society, a member of the Institution of Civil Engineers and the Mineralogical Society, and a fellow of the Geological Society of London.

 He joined the Plymouth Institution in 1888 and he shortly afterwards presented his first paper to them on Early Western Railways.
 The following year he presented one of his first papers on archaeology on Dartmoor, The Moorland Plym, a paper detailing cists that had been discovered along the River Plym.
 In 1904 he became the President of the Plymouth Institution and he was made an Honorary Member in 1937.
-For many years he was their Curator of Geology and Petrology.
+For many years he was their Curator of Geology and Petrology.In 1932 he was awarded the Bolitho Medal of the Royal Geological Society of Cornwall.